PaskaPinishkes/sys-hidplus/README.md

 # Donations
-No, use your money to buy games or something idk
+No, use your money to buy games for yourself or something idk